-Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results CC9.2.3 Operations and compliance personnel perform performance reviews on at least a quarterly basis to help ensure that the vendors are in compliance with the organization's requirements.
-Inspected the vendor management performance review documentation for a sample of vendors to determine that operations and compliance personnel performed performance reviews during the review period for each vendor sampled to help ensure that the vendors were in compliance with the organization's requirements.
+Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results Inspected the executed service level and nondisclosure agreements for a sample of the vendors to determine that signed agreements addressing information security and confidentiality obligations were in place for each vendor sampled.
+No exceptions noted.
+CC9.2.3 Operations and compliance personnel complete performance reviews on at least an annual basis to help ensure that the vendors are in compliance with the organization's requirements.
+Inspected the most recently completed annual vendor management performance review documentation for a sample of active vendors to determine that operations and compliance personnel completed performance reviews during the period to help ensure that the vendors were in compliance with the organization's requirements for each vendor sampled.
 No exceptions noted.